Search intent, query quality, landing pages, and pipeline proof

 Query-quality review, budget movement, CRM import checks, and scale or pause recommendations.

-When this service is useful, and when it is not.
+When this is worth doing, and when it is not.

 Google Ads review